trampgeek/moodle-qtype_coderunner/docs/index.md

 load reasons and so that various Moodle communication facilities, like chat and messaging, can be turned off without impacting other classes.

-The most recent version of CodeRunner specifies that it requires Moodle version 3.9 or later, but previous releases support Moodle version 3.0 or later.
-The current version should work with older versions of Moodle 3.0 or later, too, provided they are running PHP V7.2 or later.
-CodeRunner is developed and tested on Linux only, but Windows-based Moodle sites have also used it.
+The most recent version of CodeRunner specifies that it requires Moodle version 4.3 or later, but previous releases support Moodle version 3.0 or later.

+CodeRunner is developed
+and tested on Linux only, but Windows-based Moodle sites have also used it.

 Submitted jobs are run on a separate Linux-based machine, called the [Jobe server](https://github.com/trampgeek/jobe), for security purposes.
-CodeRunner is initially configured to use a small, outward-facing Jobe server at the University of Canterbury, and this server can be used for initial testing; however, the Canterbury server is not suitable for production use.
-Institutions will need to install and operate their own Jobe server when using CodeRunner in a production capacity.
+CodeRunner is initially configured to use a small, outward-facing Jobe server at the University of Canterbury, and this server can be used for initial testing.
+However, the Canterbury server is not suitable for production use; institutions will need to install and operate their own Jobe server when using CodeRunner in a production capacity.

 Instructions for installing a Jobe server are provided in the Jobe documentation.
 Once Jobe is installed, use the Moodle administrator interface for the CodeRunner plug-in to specify the Jobe host name and port number.
+Multiple semicolon-separated Jobe servers can also be specified for increased bandwidth;
+one is selected at random for each run.
 A [Docker Jobe server image](https://hub.docker.com/r/trampgeek/jobeinabox) is also available.

 A modern 8-core Moodle server can handle an average quiz question